 I worked hard during my college years and ignored signals of ill-health, most of which surfaced in the form of skin rashes and respiratory allergies.
 Post college, I moved to Brussels to work in an international youth organization.
 I read the Gita because friends and colleagues probed me about Hindu philosophy.
 By the end of my two-year work stint, I had traveled to over 30 countries.
 Despite my increased self-awareness, I had compromised sleep, food, and exercise.

 My emerging personality was true to my Ayurvedic constitution.

 I returned to India while I wrote a paper for a UN organization.
 I enrolled in a 30-day cleansing and rejuvenating program.
 I lasted 3 weeks of the rigorous regimen which involved daily yoga and Ayurveda.
 When I went back to Paris to submit the paper, I was amazed at my newly developed appetite and craving for healthy food!
 I was able to wean off the thyroid medication.

 I continued to neglect exercise while working a high stress job in Hong Kong; though I was fascinated as I watched the locals practice Tai Chi in open parks.
 I had noticed the lingering colonial impact of demeaning native medicine in India.
 I marveled at the Chinese for the pride in their heritage.
 I developed hay fever and respiratory allergies.

 My immunity was further compromised by stress.

-I have just recaptured and reflected upon the first 25 years of what I call my health story.
-I will detail the next 25 years of 'my healing journey' in an upcoming blog post.
-I will elaborate on my discovery of the ancient healing arts of Yoga and Ayurveda.
-I will recount how I began to evolve my energy and how I got to know and accept myself.
-I will share the process that reveals how my health journey became my healing journey or a path to wellbeing!
+I have recaptured and reflected upon the first 25 years of what I call my health story.
+I detail the next 25 years of 'my healing journey' and elaborate on my discovery of the ancient healing arts of Yoga and Ayurveda.
+I recount how I began to evolve my energy and how I got to know and accept myself.
+I share the process that reveals how my health journey became my healing journey or a path to well-being!